Pictures Of Different Types Of Rabbits

 Professional Insights

 As an expert, I've observed a significant shift towards prioritizing ethical breeding practices.
-This includes a greater focus on genetic diversity to prevent inbreeding and associated health issues.
+Because of that, this includes a greater focus on genetic diversity to prevent inbreeding and associated health issues.
 Additionally, there's an increasing demand for rabbits with documented health records, allowing potential owners to make informed decisions.

 Another key trend is the integration of technology in rabbit care.
 Smart feeders, automated water systems, and even remote monitoring devices are becoming more common, enhancing the quality of life for domestic rabbits.